 detail) and the path to the page (

-/travel/about).
+/demo-project/about).
 If the user already has the page open the app brings the tab into focus when it is requested.

 A node path is the most common example of a parameter.
 The path identifies the node being viewed or edited, for example

-/travel/about.
+/demo-project/about.
 The subapp ID and the node path are separated with a semicolon.
 We cannot use the colon character here as it would break the token.

 Custom parameters inside the fragment

 Here is an example of custom parameters in the fragment.
 The Preview app is being used to preview personalized content.

 previewPersonaassigns a persona who represents the target audience.

 Here's what the Preview app looks like in the browser.

 A selector is a part of a URI between the first selector delimiter

 Selectors are similar to query parameters in that they allow you to pass information to a servlet.
 The difference is that a query parameter sends input to be processed whereas a selector describes how you want to receive the requested resource.
 In this respect selectors are like extensions.
 The extension